All editions include

 When should I upgrade from the free edition to a commercial edition?

-Typically you will upgrade if you need more than 10 users or if you need more enterprise-level features and services such as platform support, daily backup of your data and detailed monitoring.
+Typically you will upgrade if you need more than 10 internal users or if you need more enterprise-level features and services such as platform support, daily backup of your data and detailed monitoring.
 Here is a detailed edition comparison chart.

 How do I upgrade?